-If you want a high-school diploma, you can always go back and finish high school the oldfashioned way.
+If you want a high school diploma, you can always go back and finish high school the old-fashioned way.
 Of course, it may take you a few years, and you may have to quit your job to do it.
 Plus, you'd have to sit in a class with teenagers for six or so hours a day (and probably be treated like one, too).
 You could also try night school, but at one or two courses a year, that could take forever.

 For most people, that situation doesn't sound too appealing.
-GED Test For Dummies, 5th Edition, presents a different solution: Earn a high-school diploma and do so in the shortest time possible, without ever having to share a classroom with other people.
-If you don't mind preparing yourself for a series of challenging test sections that determine whether you've mastered key skills, you can get a GED diploma that's the equivalent of a high-school education - and you can do so in much less than four years.
+GED Test Prep 2025/2026 For Dummies presents a different solution: Earn a high school diploma and do so in the shortest time possible, without ever having to share a classroom with other people.
+If you don't mind preparing yourself for a series of challenging test sections that determine whether you've mastered key skills, you can get a GED diploma that's the equivalent of a high school education - and you can do so in much less than four years.

 If taking the GED test to earn your diploma sounds like a great idea to you, this book is a necessary study tool.
-It's a fun-filled and friendly instruction manual for succeeding on the allcomputerized GED test.
+It's a fun-filled and friendly instruction manual for succeeding on the all-computerized GED test.
 Use this book as your first stop.
 It isn't a subject-matter preparation book - that is, it doesn't take you through the basics of math and then progress into algebra, geometry, and so on.
 It does, however, prepare you for the GED test by giving you detailed information about each section, two full-length practice tests for each section, a complete online test, and plenty of easy-to-understand answers and explanations for the test questions.
-After taking the practice tests and going through the answers and explanations, you can determine which subject areas you need to work on.

-Just as important, we walk you through how to take and pass the test using a computer.
+Just as important, I walk you through how to take and pass the test using a computer.
 Although people needing special accommodations may still have access to the old paper-and-pencil test format, for most, it's now offered only on a computer.
 Having basic computer knowledge is very important.
 Some of the question formats have changed as well, so knowing how to use the computer mouse and keyboard to answer them is also important.